Shopify vs WordPress — Which Platform is Better?

 (And the ‘Shopify Magic’ feature discussed above can now automate aspects of copywriting proceedings too — in addition to using it to generate web copy, you can ask it to write your email subject lines for you).

-But it’s very easy to connect any of the major email marketing solutions to it (GetResponse, AWeber, Campaign Monitor etc.) via a variety of plugins.
+As for WordPress, you won’t find any built-in email marketing tools available for the platform at the moment.
+But it’s very easy to connect any of the major email marketing solutions to it (GetResponse, AWeber, Mailchimp etc.) via a variety of plugins.

 The AWeber plugin for WordPress